About Sunnhordland Museum

 Historic sites in Sunnhordland managed by the museum:

 • Sæbøtunet in Etne: Courtyard with eight houses from 1700-1800.
 It is the biggest Authentic museum courtyard in our region.
-Open three days a week during summer.
-For guided assistance: contact us.
+See opening hours.

 • Nerheimstunet in Ølen (Vindafjord): Courtyard from the middle of the 19th century, the buildings are typical for Sunnhordland after the land redistribution (about 1835).
 Open three days a week during summer.
-For guided assistance: contact us.

 • Nistovetunet (Omvikedalen, Kvinnherad): Courtyard from 1800.
 The houses contain much of the origial movables.
-For guided assistance: contact us.

 • Gjerdetunet (Mauranger, Kvinnherad): Courtyard with open hearth hut, and a storehouse from 1588.
-For guided assistance: contact us.

 Folk i kostyme på gamalt tun